andreagrondal/flabberFerdig/README.md

 5. Now you can navigate through the frontend interface.
 Next, we need to set up the backend.

 ## Setting up the python Flask backend
+Now you have to go into the other new window we opened before we started on the frontend project.
+Open the terminal:

 Link to repository: https://github.com/andreagrondal/flaskBackend